Emory University — Rollins School of Public Health

 Please see the admissions page for the Rollins School of Public Health here.

 Fellows are selected as merit scholars for their demonstrated leadership and ongoing commitment to service.
 All RPCVs who have been admitted to RSPH by the priority merit deadline are reviewed and considered for the Coverdell Fellowship based on the information submitted on their SOPHAS application.
 Once top candidates are selected, additional information may be requested.
 Top candidates are usually selected by mid-March each year.
+All RPCVs admitted that are not selected as Coverdell Fellows will automatically receive the $10,000 RSPH Returned Peace Corps Volunteer Scholarship.

 For inquiries about Paul D. Coverdell Fellows Program, call 855.855.1961 x1440.